sachasayan/minstrel/memory-bank/projectBrief.md

 # CONTEXT

 - For each request, the service should provide the model with appropriate context.
-- Context consists of the relevant content (Skeleton, Outline, Chapters, etc.) from the currently loaded project data.
+- Context consists of the relevant content (Outline, Chapters, etc.) from the currently loaded project data.
-- When writing the skeleton, this means the story parameters provided by the customer.
+- When writing the initial outline, this means the story parameters provided by the customer.
-- When writing the outline, this means the contents of the skeleton.
 - When writing a chapter, this means the contents of the Outline file and the preceding Chapter.
 - When writing a critique, this means every chapter in the novel.